WetHat/MarkdownToHtml/markdown/2.3.1/ConvertTo-NavigationItem.md

 <blockquote>

-A path relative to the site root for the HTML document the navigation is to used for.
-This relative path is used to adjust the relative links which may be present in the link specification so that they work from the location of the HTML page the navifation is build for.
-The given path should be in HTML notation and is expected to use forward slash '/' path separators.
+Path to Markdown document relative to the site root.
+That file's relative path is used to adjust the target path of in the given navigation bar item, so that it can be reached from the location of the HTML page currently being assembled   .
+The given path should use forward slash '/' path separators.

 Parameter Property         | Value
 --------------------------:|:----------